andreasonny83/bagman/README.md

 multi-page projects such as large corporate websites managing tons of content where you do not know on the server during HTML-rendertime which Javascript you will need on the page and you figured that your script.js spaghetti-file is far beyond 3000 lines.
-Of course, this simple module is in AMD format itself.
+Of course, this simple module is in AMD format itself - presto!

 The Bagman supports lazyloading of modules not in viewport at the time of page initialization which can speed up loading time,